 It is important that you closely review Schedule B and the survey immediately upon your receipt of them.
 The contract typically gives you, as the buyer, a limited amount of time to object to any problems shown in Schedule B or the survey.
 If you do not object (and the problem is not a major problem, such as the house being built on the wrong property), then typically you are bound to buy the property subject to the problem, and it becomes your problem instead of the seller’s problem.
 For that reason, review the survey and Schedule B carefully.

 If Schedule C of the title commitment has revealed a title issue that must be addressed prior to closing, or if Schedule A shows that your seller does not own the property, then your seller should be using this time to cure those issues.
 Depending on the nature of the title problem, the cure could include anything from obtaining and recording correction documents or missing documents from prior transactions to probating the last will and testament of a previous owner.

 Once the inspections are completed and the title requirements are resolved, the buyer, seller and/or lender can contact First Texas Title to schedule a closing date and time.
-Several days prior to the closing, we will prepare the documents necessary to close the transaction.
+Several days prior to the real estate closing, we will prepare the documents necessary to close the transaction.
 For cash transactions, there may only be a handful of documents necessary to close.
 However, when there is a loan involved, the number of documents required to close the transaction can increase significantly.
 Please note that if a lender is involved, we cannot prepare any of the closing documents until we receive closing instructions and documentation from the lender.
 The documentation related to a loan varies greatly depending on the lender and the type of loan you are obtaining.